carmencchow/cyclistic_casestudy/README.md

 ![647](https://github.com/user-attachments/assets/2d246d9c-5299-4d0c-88f2-43d4792cbadc)

-It looks like <i>Racine Ave. & 57th</i> is the station's actual name.
+It looks like <b>Racine Ave. & 57th</b> is the name of the station.
 While we were able to retrieve the correct name with this lookup, this would not be an efficient method to repeat with 82 other `start_station_id`s.
 Let's see if `start_lat` also yields multiple results for any single `start_station_id`:

 ![start_lat2](https://github.com/user-attachments/assets/4adca5e0-98c6-4caf-bd9c-6abb83edb9c7)